joshbegley/nyt-latest/README.md

 **Disappearance and Death of Louisiana Teen Raises Questions About Police Response**\
-`Quawan Charles, 15, was found dead in a field in rural Louisiana days after he had vanished.
+`Quawan Charles was found dead in a field in rural Louisiana days after he had vanished.
 Now his family is asking whether his death could have been prevented with a faster response.`\
 https://nytimes.com/2020/11/14/us/quawan-charles-bobby-louisiana.html?searchResultPosition=1

 **Dustin Johnson Widens Masters Lead and Eyes Scoring Record**\